 A few final bits of information that can help you as make your request:

-- Per FOIA, the USCIS may notify you that they’ll need up to 10 business days to respond to you.
+Per FOIA, the USCIS may notify you that it will need up to 10 business days to respond to you.
 You will receive such notice in writing.

-- Circumstances that may cause USCIS to notify you of a delay on their end include:
+Circumstances that may cause USCIS to notify you of a delay on its end include:

 The Freedom of Information Act allows the public to access records, but the Privacy Act allows individuals to access only their own federal records.
-The PA also allows people to prevent others from accessing their information and make corrections on their records.
+The PA also allows people to prevent others from accessing their information and making corrections to their records.
 A lawyer can help you figure out whether you need to make one type of request or both.

 What if I Don’t Get the Information I Want?